SESMG/SESMG/docs/publications/paper.md

 The SESMG enables the optimization of multi-sectoral and spatial synergies of entire urban energy systems with an adaptable number of buildings.
 Due to the multi-criteria result output in the form of a Pareto front, transformation processes between status quo, financial cost minimized and ghg emission minimized target scenarios can be identified.

-Finally, the SESMG provides several advantages regarding user-friendliness compared to other modeling tools due to
+Effort has been made to provide a user friendly interface and an efficienct work-flow, that

-* applicability **without any programming knowledge**,
+* can be applied **without any programming knowledge**,

-* **automatic conceptualization** of individual urban energy systems with any size,
+* **automatically conceptualizes** individual urban energy systems of any size,

-* **automatic result processing** and vizualization of complex relationships in form of system graphs, Pareto fronts, energy amount diagrams, and more, as well as
+* **automatic processes and visualizes results** of complex relationships in form of system graphs, Pareto fronts, energy amount diagrams, and more, as well as

-* a set of **standard (but still customizable) technical and economic modeling parameters** including description and references.
+* comes with a broad set of **standard (but still customizable) technical and economic modeling parameters** including description and references.

 The SESMG comes with a [detailed documentation](https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/ "detailed documentation"), including step-by-step instructions, explanations of all modeling methods and troubleshooting with known application errors.
 In addition, the documentation includes an ongoing list of peer review publications, conference proceedings, study works, research projects, and other publications related to the SESMG.